Workplace policies, by Marilyn Davy

 In these exceptional times it is more important than ever to review workplace policies and procedures.
 Maybe there have been some changes in how you work since COVID19, lockdowns and the various levels.

 Why is it important to have workplace policies and procedures?

-Policies work alongside employment agreements to ensure the employer and employee are clear on expectations and obligations of the employment relationship.
-Policies inform staff what is expected from them and what they can expect from their employer.
+Policies work alongside employment agreements to make sure both the employer and employee are clear on the expectations and obligations of the employment relationship.
+They tell your workers what you expect from them, and what they can expect from you.

-Essential policies are Health and Safety, Employee Wellbeing, Drug and Alcohol, Code of Conduct and Leave and Holidays.
+Essential policies are Health and Safety, Employee Wellbeing, Drug and Alcohol, Code of Conduct, Leave and Holidays.

-Other useful policies could include Study Leave, Flexible Working Hours, Privacy and Confidentiality, Dress and Appearance, Social Media and Use of Technology.
+Other useful policies depending on your business could be Study Leave, Flexible work (including working from home), Privacy and Confidentiality, Dress and Appearance, Social Media and Use of Technology.

-Well written policies outline benefits to staff, save time and money and help build great relationships with staff.
-They contribute to employer compliance obligations and reduce misunderstandings that could lead to disputes.
+Well written policies outline the benefits and entitlements for staff, save your business time and money and help build great relationships with staff.
+They will help you comply with your obligations as an employer and reduce misunderstandings that can lead to disputes.

 You can’t expect staff to follow the rules if they don’t know and understand them.

 Business.govt.nz and Employment NZ have launched the Workplace Policy Builder to help you easily and effectively create policies tailored to your business.

 The tool guides you through steps to create policies tailored to your business.
 A policy can be as short or as detailed as you need.